 Lawyers.com, which is part of Martindale.com’s network, also provides a safe, reliable directory potential clients can use to find you online.
 This website boasts “exposure to 15 million consumers monthly.”

 Still Unsure?
 Just Ask!

-At TOPDOG, we’re licensed attorneys who specialize in helping lawyers and law firms get found online.
+At TOPDOG, we’re licensed attorneys who specialize in helping lawyers and law firms “get found online.”
 We understand the pressures and constraints facing practicing attorneys and know how overwhelming digital marketing can be.
-That’s why we work with every client to build a custom plan for enhancing online visibility and execute it so our clients can get back to practicing law.
-Whether you have questions about lawyer directories or any other aspect of online legal marketing, contact us online or by calling: (844) HEY-TDOG (439-8364) or (480) 744-7331 today to get more information on how we can help improve your professional online presence.
+That’s why we build custom plans to enhance our clients’ online visibility and execute those plans to allow our clients to focus on practicing law.